-A terpene classified as a monocyclic sesquiterpene and component of the essential oil from the flowering cone of the hops plant.
+Humulene, also known as alpha humulene or alpha caryophyllene, is a terpene classified as a monocyclic sesquiterpene.
+The humulene terpene is a key component of the essential oil from the flowering cone of the hops plant.
 Humulene is present in plants including cannabis in high concentrations, sometimes as high as 40 percent.
 The terpene is currently under exploration for its prospects as an anti-inflammatory agent with a capacity to treat allergies.

 Humulene in Everyday Life

-Scientific studies have investigated whether humulene may serve anti-inflammatory, antitumor, and other medical purposes.
+Scientific studies have investigated whether humulene effects include anti-inflammatory, antitumor, and other medical benefits.
 Results have been encouraging, but further research is needed to establish a solid relationship between humulene and improved health outcomes.

 Many terpenes present in cannabis, including citronellol, have shown promise in treating inflammatory conditions.
 Humulene is among the terpenes that may exhibit anti-inflammatory action, as demonstrated in a study published in the European Journal of Pharmacology, which reported that humulene and caryophyllene, as elements of Cordia verbenacea oil, “might represent important tools for the management and/or treatment of inflammatory diseases.”
 Further support for humulene’s health benefits were published in the British Journal of Pharmacology in 2009.
 This study, conducted in animals, investigated humulene’s potential to combat allergies.
 Interestingly, the study authors concluded that the terpene could be effective when administered orally or inhaled as an aerosol.
 The effectiveness of oral humulene was further confirmed by a study in the journal Planta Medeica, which also demonstrated that humulene is absorbed when it is applied topically.